PavanSeervi/simon-says-game/README.md

 };

 ## Contributing
-1.We welcome contributions!
+- We welcome contributions!
 If you'd like to contribute to this project, please follow these steps:
-2. Fork the repository and create a new branch for your feature or bugfix.
+- Fork the repository and create a new branch for your feature or bugfix.
-3. Make your changes and test them thoroughly.
+- Make your changes and test them thoroughly.
-4. Submit a pull request with a detailed description of your changes.
+- Submit a pull request with a detailed description of your changes.
-5.Ensure your code follows the existing style and conventions.
+- Ensure your code follows the existing style and conventions.

 ## Acknowledgements
 Inspired by the classic Simon® electronic game by Milton Bradley.